June Peppas: Personal life

 Following her AAGPBL career, Peppas earned bachelor's and master's degrees in arts from the Western Michigan University during the late 1960s.
 She later taught vocational-education graphic arts and operated her own printing business, retiring in 1988.

 Since 1980, Peppas and a group of friends began assembling a list of names and addresses of former AAGPBL players.
 Her work turned into a newsletter that resulted in the league's first-ever reunion in Chicago, Illinois, in 1982.
-Starting from that reunion, a Players Association was formed five years later and many former AAGPBL players continued to enjoy reunions, which became annual events in 1998.
+Starting from that reunion, a Players Association was formed five years later and many former AAGPBL players and descendants continue to enjoy reunions, which became annual events in 1998.

 June Peppas died on March 14, 2016, in Stuart, Florida.
-She is survived by a brother George Demetrious Peppas Jr. and his wife Linda Marie Peppas and their 3 children, Angela Janette Littrell, Khristina Michelle Lee Hoch and George Demetrious Peppas III in Fort Wayne, Indiana.